 - A karmic urge for further existence (srid-pa).

-“Craving” is the disturbing emotion of longing to be rid of unhappiness, not to be parted from tainted happiness, or to maintain a neutral feeling.
+“Craving” – literally from the Sanskrit, "thirsting" (trsna) – is the disturbing emotion of longing to be rid of unhappiness, not to be parted from tainted happiness, or to maintain a neutral feeling.
 As a disturbing emotion, craving exaggerates the positive or negative qualities of the feeling on which it focuses, while the grasping for truly established existence that accompanies the craving projects truly established existence onto that feeling and its qualities.

 An “obtainer” may be the disturbing emotion of desire for some desirable sensory object – either attachment to one that we are currently experiencing or longing desire for one that we do not have.
 Similar to craving, this obtainer longing desire or attachment exaggerates the good qualities of the desirable sensory object on which it focuses, while the grasping for truly established existence that accompanies the obtainer emotion projects truly established existence onto that sensory object.

 Alternatively, an obtainer may be one of several disturbing attitudes.
-The main one is a deluded outlook toward a transitory network (‘ jig-lta), which in this case refers to grasping for the tainted aggregates, which are the basis for these tainted feelings, to constitute a truly existent “me.”
+The main one is a deluded outlook toward a transitory network (‘jig-lta), which in this case refers to grasping for the tainted aggregates, which are the basis for these tainted feelings, to constitute a truly existent “me.”
 Note that these tainted aggregates to which this disturbing attitude grasps have also ripened previously from karmic aftermaths.
-These obtainer attitudes are accompanied by the grasping for truly established existence that focuses on the tainted aggregates and projects truly established existence onto them and onto the conventional “me” imputed on them.
+These obtainer attitudes are accompanied by the grasping for truly established existence that focuses on the tainted aggregates and projects truly established existence onto them and onto the conventional “me” that is an imputation on them.

 Thus, both craving and an obtainer disturbing emotion or attitude arise because of unawareness of reality – more specifically, because of grasping for truly established existence – and are accompanied by that unawareness and grasping.
 The craving and obtainer then cause a karmic urge for further existence to arise.
 This karmic urge activates the karmic aftermaths of the types of karmic actions that have the power to bring about a further rebirth.
 The activated karmic aftermaths consist of both the karmic urge that will hurl our mental continuum into the experience of its next rebirth and the karmic urges that will bring about its experience of the conditions of that rebirth.
 These karmic urges are known, respectively, as “throwing karma” (‘phen-byed-kyi las) and “completing karma” (rdzogs-byed-kyi las).